jergason/blorg/_posts/2015-03-29-cynicism-and-experience.md

 pain in the past.
 Because you are not a monster, you want to save other people pain.
 When you see them doing things that caused you pain, you warn them.

-These warning can come in several forms - don't use this specific library, stay away from this tool, this programming language is slow, this pattern is for architecture astronauts, the entire paradigm of [current popular thing] is fundamentally flawed.
+These warnings can come in several forms - don't use this specific library, stay away from this tool, this programming language is slow, this pattern is for architecture astronauts, the entire paradigm of [current popular thing] is fundamentally flawed.